Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 The Chemex is a classic, and probably the healthiest coffee maker there is.
 You may have seen it on Don Draper’s kitchen counter in Mad Men, or read about it in Ian Fleming’s James Bond novel, From Russia, With Love.
+(In case you didn’t know, we’re suckers for coffee scenes in movies.)
 Or perhaps you just came across it in a display at the Museum of Modern Art in New York City.

 The one-piece, hourglass-shaped glass carafe with the wood collar and leather thong hasn’t changed its stylish ways since it was invented way back in 1941.
 It’s been plastic-free since then as well.

 The Chemex will challenge your brewing skills.
 It’s one for the pour-over purists.
-You start by folding and placing a thick filter in the top funnel, where you’ll scoop in your ground beans, then you slowly pour your hot water through them and watch the coffee flow into the bottom reservoir.
+Our Chemex brewing process begins with folding and placing a thick filter in the top funnel, where you scoop in your ground beans.
+Then you slowly pour your hot water through them and watch the coffee flow into the bottom reservoir.
 The thick filter removes oil from the coffee and gives you a really clean drink.

 The size of the grind, the temperature of the water, the coffee-to-water ratio, and the pace at which the water flows through the grinds are what determines success in this type of brewing.
 That’s a lot of variables you can screw up, but with practice you’ll nail it and be rewarded with an incredible cup.
 And when you bring in new beans, you get the fun of learning the right combination all over again.

 The wood collar provides some insulation and makes it easy to pour straight from the Chemex into your cup after you’ve discarded the filter.